samueljuma/SuperStocks/README.md

 # SuperStocks
 SuperStocks is a compose multiplatform project that gets Realtime data for the top #10 companies around the world, by market capitalization.
-I am getting the data from the Financial Modelling Prep (FMP) API: https://site.financialmodelingprep.com/ which I found to be a great source for financial data.
-The App is made to be simple with a simple UI (as you can see from the screenshots below) and displays the top #10 companies by market cap along with few key details that users might find useful.
+I am getting the data from the [Financial Modelling Prep (FMP) API:](https://site.financialmodelingprep.com/)

 ## Built with?
 ### Development Environment